preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: analysis-new-settings.png

-+ **Content analysis**: A number of analysis to execute can be available in this list, they are set up in Omni Admin, see: :doc:`Content Analysis (OpenAI) </admin-settings/tenant-settings/settings/open-ai/content-analysis/index>`
++ **Content analysis**: A number of analysis settings to execute can be available in this list.
+They are set up in Omni Admin, see: :doc:`Content Analysis (OpenAI) </admin-settings/tenant-settings/settings/open-ai/content-analysis/index>`
 + **Text properties**: Select one or more text properties to run the analysis on.
 + **Pages to include in the report**: You must also choose one or more pages to run the analysis on.
 You can either pick pages, using the page picker, or use the query builder.